dvlex/dvlex/README.md

 ## Hi there 👋
+I'm a seasoned Full Stack Web Developer focusing on building high-quality web applications using Ruby on Rails, JavaScript, React, and Python.
+With over three years of experience, I deeply understand both backend and frontend development, specializing in creating robust and scalable applications.
+My recent work at IcaliaLabs involved developing applications using Python and FastAPI, integrating with the LLM API, and working with Docker, Google Cloud, and Azure for deploying and managing cloud-based applications.
+I’m passionate about clean code, elegant software architecture, and leveraging cutting-edge technologies to solve complex problems.
+I'm always eager to learn and grow, contributing to projects that positively impact me.

 <!--
 **dvlex/dvlex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.